+Channel/Output Display - Displays the current selected channel (when highlighted).

+(For model 4079 only).
+Also displays highlighted text "Out On" when output is ON (For model 4076) or displays a highlighted text "On" next to "Ch 1" and/or "Ch 2" when either or both channel outputs are ON (For model 4079).

-- 1. Channel Display - 2.
-General Waveform Display - Displays the current selected channel.
-(For model 4078 only) - Displays the general waveform being generated in the channel.
+2. General Waveform Display - Displays the general waveform being generated in the channel.

 Note: Waveform shown is approximated and scaled down.
+It does not show the exact representation of the waveform at the output.

+3. Frequency/ Sweep Mode Display- Displays the frequency values currently set to.
+In sweep mode,

-It does not show the exact representation of the waveform at the output. - 3.
-Frequency/ Sweep Mode Display - 4.
-Menu Functions Display - Displays the frequency values currently set to.
-In sweep mode, it displays the sweeping type (Linear or Logarithmic). - Displays the menu options available.
-Use F1-F4 keys on front panel to select the options. - 5.
-Menu Parameters Values Display - Displays the values of parameters selected in the menu.
+- Displays the frequency values currently set to.
+In sweep mode, it displays the sweeping type (Linear or Logarithmic).

+4. Menu Functions Display

+Displays the menu options available.
+Use F1-F5 keys on front panel to select the options.

+5. Menu Parameters Values Display

+Displays the values of parameters selected in the menu.
 Depending on the options chosen, various parameters will display with a cursor for adjusting their values.

+6. Mode Display

-- Displays the current mode selected.
+Displays the current mode selected.
 The can be continuous, trigger, burst, or gate (displayed as CONT, TRI, BURST, or GATE respectively).
 Refer to section 3.6.2 for details.